Key Takeaways

 If the buyer operates as a shell company, the seller might want to have the parent company or equity sponsor guarantee payment of the fee.
 In fact, some companies are excluded from giving such guarantees, in which case an indemnity clause will be included in the contract.

-If you need help learning more about a reverse breakup fee, you can post your legal need on UpCounsel’s marketplace.
+If you need help learning more about reverse termination fee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.